top of page

 Security in Christ

-To summarize these points: 1) God calls everyone to repentance and offers prevenient grace to deter people from sin; 2) Jesus atoned for the sins of all people, not just those of a select group; 3) Election is conditional on whether an individual preserves their faith in Christ; 4) Depravity is total, meaning that a person is lost and enslaved to sin until God invites them to be saved; and 5) all believers are secure in their relationship with Christ as long as they sustain their faith in him.
-People can turn away from Jesus, but it is impossible for an outside force to steal one's salvation (Heb 10:26–27; cf. John 10:28–30).
+To summarize the Arminian points: 1) God calls everyone to repentance and offers prevenient grace to steer people away from sin; 2) Jesus atoned for the sins of all humanity, not only a select few; 3) election depends on whether an individual perseveres in faith in Christ; 4) human depravity remains total—people remain lost and enslaved to sin until God calls them to salvation; and 5) all believers remain secure in Christ as long as they continue in faith.
+People can turn away from Jesus, but no outside force can snatch a faithful disciple from his hand (Heb 10:26–27; cf. John 10:28–30).

 Omniscience & Free Will

 So, what does the Molinist teach about salvation?
-As in monergism, God is fully sovereign and controls the flow of world history.
-However, Molinism is still a modified form of synergism in which humans freely "work together" with God.
+Like monergists, Molinists affirm that God reigns fully sovereign and directs the flow of history.
+Yet Molinism modifies synergism: humans freely work together with God.
 How does this work?
-God applies his middle knowledge to coordinate events in our lives in which he knows exactly how we would respond to them.
-For this reason, he gives us a chance to repent and serve him because he already knows the outcome.
-In our minds, we freely choose as God lays out several options before us.
-He sets the controls for each of these variables.
-From a neuroscientific standpoint, this is precisely how we make decisions.
-The critical trait distinguishing the human mind from the animal mind is the ability to reasonably "predict" the future based on past experiences.
-However, we know our "predictions" may change with new information.
-When applied to God as "middle knowledge," we understand that God takes his past, present, and future experiences and uses them to foreknow, elect, and predestine individuals toward salvation.
+God exercises his middle knowledge to coordinate events in our lives, knowing exactly how we would respond to each circumstance.
+He allows us to repent and serve him because he already knows our choices.
+In our minds, we act freely, weighing the options God lays before us.
+He sets the parameters for each possibility, guiding without coercion.
+From a scientific standpoint, this mirrors how humans make decisions: we predict the future based on past experiences, adjusting as new information becomes available.
+God, through his infinite wisdom and middle knowledge, perceives all past, present, and future realities, and he uses this understanding to foreknow, elect, and guide us toward salvation.

 American theologian and journalist Timothy George (b.
-1950) formulated the mnemonic ROSES to define the Molinist view of soteriology:
+1950) formulated the mnemonic ROSES to summarize the Molinist view of salvation.
+This framework highlights how God's sovereignty and human freedom operate together in the drama of redemption:

 Radical depravity